ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-15-1.png)

 -   The same pattern seen for JFK is observed here.
-The large number of delays in these days may be explained by bad weather conditions.
+The large number of delays in these days may be explained by bad weather conditions or high number of passengers.

 ### Figure 4.3.2.3 : Number of Flights delayed during different times of day for 7 days of the week